 David Hirsch: Okay.
 Well, we won’t talk about the past then we’ll when to talk about from that point going forward.

-Bradley Shavit Artson: Well, look, I don’t think people reduced to lessons so I can tell you what I, how I guided myself the first was I don’t think anybody should ever allow themselves to be a doormat to anybody else.
-Being willing to walk away is really important when someone is putting you down in ways that are not the gentlemen.
+Bradley Shavit Artson: Well, look, I don’t think people reduced to lessons so I can tell you what I did, how I guided myself the first was I don’t think anybody should ever allow themselves to be a doormat to anybody else.
+Being willing to walk away is really important when someone is putting you down in ways that are not legitimate.

 And so that turns out to have been one of the best things I could have ever done for the two of us.
 And then I think it’s helpful to cultivate some chronic forgetting.
 There’s a piece of Jewish wisdom that teaches that God forgets what we remember and remembers what we forget.
 I think that, that, that notion that there are times that God chooses to forget things is a healthy model for all of us.

-I love that.
-It’s not just dwelling on the past.
+Bradley Shavit Artson: It’s not just dwelling on the past.
 It’s letting the past be in the past.
 And saying, okay, what do we want from here on him?
 And how do we build that and work on our focus and our energy is going to be on from today forward.
-Not we’re going to heal.
-What’s broken from yesterday.
+Not we’re going to heal what’s broken from yesterday.
 Yesterday is gone and we don’t have to bring it into the present if we choose not to

 David Hirsch: Sage advice.